 Just like riding on a climb, riding with the AIRhub gives you significantly more control of your power output during this riding style.

-When you are recording your endurance training it is important to record the kilojoules burnt rather than the hours or distances traveled.
+When you are recording your endurance training it is important to record the kilojoules burnt rather than the hours or distances travelled.
 KJ is a direct measure of Work.
-Unlike Running or Swimming where even the slowest moving slowly requires Work, Cycling permits long periods of freewheeling or easy pedaling.
+Unlike Running or Swimming where even the slowest moving slowly requires Work, Cycling permits long periods of freewheeling or easy pedalling.
 These periods can dramatically influence the training completed and distort the expected training effect.

 Read more about the the habits of elite athletes here: